Former NYC Mayor Michael Bloomberg launches Democratic presidential bid

-The 77-year-old former New York City mayor, one of the richest men of the world, announced his decision to join the crowded Democratic field on Sunday.
+The former New York City mayor, one of the richest men in the world, formally joined the Democratic presidential field on Sunday.
+The 77-year-old former Republican announced his plans on a campaign website.

-His entrance comes 10 weeks before primary voting begins and reflects broader anxiety about the current slate of candidates and their ability to defeat President Donald Trump in the general election.
+He wrote: "I'm running for president to defeat Donald Trump and rebuild America."

-Bloomberg has released more than $37 million in television ads that begin running Sunday across several primary states.
+Bloomberg's entrance, just 10 weeks before primary voting begins, reflects his concerns that the current slate of candidates is not well-positioned to defeat Trump.

-Last week Bloomberg filed official paperwork to enter the presidential race and formed a presidential campaign committee.
+Bloomberg's massive investments in Democratic priorities like climate change and gun control, backed by his extraordinary personal wealth, could make him a force.
+He's already reserved more than $30 million in television ads across several states, although he's bypassing the first four on the primary calendar.

 ----------